z1000biker/csharpnearrandomnumbergenerator/README.md

 ### Prerequisites

-- .NET Framework or .NET Core installed on your system.
+- .NET Framework installed on your system.
 - Visual Studio 2022 or any compatible IDE.

 ### Installation